cdwilson/home/README.md

 Now that everything has been set up, keeping the files in `$HOME` revision controlled is pretty simple:

 * Any existing files already tracked in `$HOME/.home/HOME/` can be edited directly or by opening their symlink in your favorite editor.
 * Tracking new files in the repository is as simple as copying them from `$HOME` into `$HOME/.home/HOME/`, and committing them into the repository.
 The git `post-commit` hook will automatically convert the file in `$HOME` into a symlink.

 ## How it works

-There is no magic going on here--the whole thing boils down to two commands.
-[GNU Stow] is used to automatically create symlinks in the user's `$HOME` directory that point to the revision controlled files in `$HOME/.home/HOME/`.
+There is no magic going on here—the whole thing boils down to two commands.
+[GNU Stow][] is used to automatically create symlinks in the user's `$HOME` directory that point to the revision controlled files in `$HOME/.home/HOME/`.

 Stow is run in two passes: